 A cold agglutinin test may rarely be ordered to identify increased cold agglutinins if someone has a condition that has been linked to secondary cold agglutinin disease, such as infectious mononucleosis or a Mycoplasma pneumoniae infection.
 Since the test is not specific for these conditions, it is not typically ordered to diagnose or monitor them.

-This is something that your doctor will need to determine.
-Consult your health care provider on what steps can be taken to decrease cold agglutinins.
+This is something that your healthcare practitioner will need to determine.
+Consult with your healthcare provider on what steps can be taken to decrease cold agglutinins.

 To minimize episodes of painful discolored fingers and toes, and of abnormal red blood cell destruction (hemolysis), it is important to avoid and/or limit exposure to cold temperatures.
 People have differing sensitivities; some may be affected by drinking or eating something cold or by taking a cold shower.
 You should talk to your healthcare provider about strategies to manage your condition.

 Aljubran, S. and Lockey, R. (2017 April 21, Updated).
 Cold Agglutinin Disease.
 Medscape Hematology.
 Available online at http://emedicine.medscape.com/article/135327-overview#showall.
 Accessed on 6/25/17.

 Blaylock, R. et. al. (2016 August Updated).
 Cold Agglutinin Disease.
 ARUP Consult.
 Available online at https://arupconsult.com/content/cold-agglutinin-disease.
 Accessed on 6/25/17.

 Lal, S. (2016 May 11 Updated).
 Febrile/cold agglutinins.
 MedlinePlus Medical Encyclopedia.
 Available online at https://medlineplus.gov/ency/article/003549.htm.
 Accessed on 6/25/17.